Optimization for Large-Scale Machine Learning with Distributed Features and Observations: Related Work

 \paragraph*{SGD-CD Hybrid Methods} There has recently been a surge of methods combining SGD and CD \cite{konevcny2014semi,mokhtari2016doubly,wang2014randomized,xu2015block,zhao2014accelerated}.
 These methods conduct parameter updates based on stochastic partial gradients, which are computed by randomly sampling observations and blocks of variables.
 With the exception of RAPSA \cite{mokhtari2016doubly}, which is a parallel algorithm, all other methods are serial, and typically assume that the sampling process has access to all observations and features.
 Although this is a valid assumption in a parallel (shared-memory) setting, it does not hold in distributed environments.
 RAPSA employs an update scheme similar to that of mini-batch SGD, but does not require all variables to be updated at the same time.
 More specifically, in every iteration each processor randomly picks a subset of observations and a block of variables, and computes a partial stochastic gradient based on them.
 Subsequently, it performs a single stochastic gradient update on the selected variables, and then re-samples feature blocks and observations.
 Despite the fact that RAPSA is not a doubly distributed optimization method, its parameter update is quite different from that of RADiSA.
 On one hand, RAPSA allows only one parameter update per iteration, whereas RADiSA permits multiple updates per iteration, thus leading to a great reduction in communication.
 Finally, RADiSA utilizes the SVRG technique, which is known to accelerate the rate of convergence of an algorithm.

 \paragraph*{ADMM-based Methods} A popular alternative for distributed optimization is the alternating direction method of multipliers (ADMM) \cite{boydadmm}.
-The original ADMM algorithm is very flexible in that it can be used to solve a wide variety of problems, and is easily parallelizable.
+The original ADMM algorithm, as well as many of its variants that followed (e.g. \cite{mota2013d}), is very flexible in that it can be used to solve a wide variety of problems, and is easily parallelizable (either in terms of features or observations).
 A block splitting variant of ADMM was recently proposed that allows both features and observations to be stored in distributed fashion \cite{parikh2014block}.
 One caveat of ADMM-based methods is their slow convergence rate.
 In our numerical experiments we show empirically the benefits of using RADiSA or D3CA over block splitting ADMM.